• Home

 21.2 When a student action is not so serious as to require immediate removal from the class, these steps are to be followed:

 21.3 In a laboratory course covered by a laboratory safety acknowledgement form, students are required to electronically acknowledge their agreement to follow safety rules.
 Any student who has not completed this acknowledgement by the second lab period will be asked to leave the laboratory until the acknowledgement is completed.
 The student will be readmitted to the laboratory session immediately upon completion of the acknowledgement.
+Students in violation of safety rules will be prohibited from participating in lab activities.

 Propose a Student Rule Revision